marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ## Linking the pieces with Nextflow
 ### Basic Nextflow syntax
-- At this point we've written the core pieces of our workflow, so now we're finally ready to use our first workflow manager, Nextflow, to automate executing these scripts on the right inputs in the right order
-- Before implementing writing any code specific for our analysis, let's look at some prototypes of Nextflow objects
-- As discussed in the [overview on each manager's process model](#process-model), the building blocks of a Nextflow workflow are processes and channels where processes represent operations on streams of data carried by channels
-- In Nextflow syntax, this is formally written as
+At this point we've written the core pieces of our workflow, so now we're finally ready to use our first workflow manager, Nextflow, to automate executing these scripts on the right inputs in the right order.
+Before implementing writing any code specific for our analysis, let's look at some prototypes of Nextflow objects.
+As discussed in the [overview on each manager's process model](#process-model), the building blocks of a Nextflow workflow are processes and channels where processes represent operations on streams of data carried by channels.
+In Nextflow syntax, this is formally written as

 ```java
 process process_name_1 {